SkillsUnion/tamkeen-cloud/security/user-permission-access.md

 #### **Multi-factor Authentication (MFA)**

-MFA adds an extra layer of security by requiring users to provide multiple pieces of information to verify their identity.
-In AWS, you can enable MFA for both the root user and IAM users to protect your account from unauthorized access.
+MFA adds an extra layer of security by requiring multiple forms of verification before granting access.
+In AWS, MFA can be enabled for both the root user and IAM users to protect the account from unauthorized access.

-Best practice: Enable MFA for the root user and all IAM users to ensure an extra layer of protection for your AWS account.
+Best practice: Enable MFA for the root user and all IAM users to enhance security.

 ![alt text](image-5.png)

 ---

-This module provided an overview of IAM concepts, including users, groups, roles, policies, and best practices for securing access in AWS.
-By following these principles, organizations can ensure their resources are protected while allowing controlled access to authorized users.
+This module covered key IAM concepts, such as users, groups, roles, and policies, along with best practices for securing access in AWS.
+Following these guidelines ensures resources are protected while enabling authorized access.